petervanwesep/2nd-semester-introduction-to-computer-science-principles/units/3_unit/03_lesson/lesson.md

         * Further exploration: How would we print out the value of the card after it is returned?
         * Debrief the activity and talk about what was learned.
         * Optional: **Follow-up Lab**
-            * Using [this code](https://gist.github.com/petervanwesep/451de0a3b37d8cde94b7515b8930d425), implement the following two functions:
+            * Using [this code](https://gist.githubusercontent.com/petervanwesep/451de0a3b37d8cde94b7515b8930d425/raw/a915433cd4081d34fe8525df7a838b6769ad200e/gistfile1.txt), implement the following two functions:
                 * `gimme_a_suit` should require no input and should randomly return one of the four possible suits.
                 * `gimme_a_card_value` should require no input and should randomly return one of the 13 possible card values.
             * Rewrite the `gimme_a_card` function to use these two new functions.
-            * **Hint:** You won't need the old deck anymore, but the rest of `gimme_a_card` could be useful in your new functions.
+            * **Hint:** You won't need the old deck anymore, but the rest of `gimme_a_card` could be useful in writing your new functions.

 3. **Lab**
     * Given a shuffled deck list, students will create a program that plays the game 'War' with the user.